In your practice of strength and conditioning, what are the core principles of your philosophy when managing athletes?

 One of the early principles I learnt to develop when managing athletes was to always have myself in good shape and look like I was fit and followed the principles and practices that I administrated to individuals and teams where I was involved.
 Even to this day I train daily, sometimes twice daily and often these are challenging sessions.
 Athletes like to know that their strength and conditioning coach understands what hard work is, and what difficult training sessions feel like.

 With regard to rehab and injury prevention, this has become an increasingly important role for strength and conditioning coaches.
 I have worked in some of the world’s foremost sports medicine authorities including physicians, specialists, physios, osteopaths and dietitians.
 You just can’t get this experience from the internet or a textbook.
-With regards to my actual philosophy I have avoided being steam- rolled into one particular philosophy and believe in almost every situation that there is more than one way to skin a cat.
+Regarding my actual philosophy, I haven’t let anyone steamroll me into one particular belief.
+I believe that in almost every situation, multiple solutions exist.
 Too many strength and conditioning coaches stereotype themselves and follow one only philosophy or ideology.
 This often leads to an insular approach to both learning and presentation.

 Finally, I like to be honest and straight forward with people.
 I have worked in some very challenging team environments where many egos and personalities existed and an honest straight up and down approach was necessary to avoid problems and to optimise performance.
 Along the same lines, a good strength and conditioning coach must be seen to be fair and equitable.
 I have seen too many who want to be the friends first, and strength and conditioning coach second and this leads to having and playing favourites and inconsistency in approach.
 I always follow to the letter the principles of training.